Equip yourself with the right tools and knowledge for beating autoimmune disease by reading these 4 types of books.

 But the reason (I point this out with extra emphasis!!) is because a solid book about HOW autoimmune diseases work and come to be, one that outlines the root causes and how to overcome them, is the first ticket to beating your disease.
 It gives you the knowledge and foundation you need all in one place.

 Some of these books are lengthy, but not usually difficult to understand.
-After reading them though, you’ll realize why it’s so difficult for doctors to give you all the info in a such a short amount of time… that is, assuming they even know it.
+After reading them though, you’ll realize why it’s so difficult for doctors to give you all the info in a such a short amount of time.

 Our favorite books (for general Autoimmune Disease) are:

 And if you are looking for more options, or books about a specific autoimmune disease (such as Hashimoto’s, for example), then grab our Free Autoimmune Starter Pack by clicking the button below.

 Are you a world-renowned master chef?
 Or just a weekend-ramen-pro?
 Regardless of where you fall on the cooking spectrum, a cookbook in this situation is a must.
 Here’s why…

 One of the biggest components for reversing or effectively managing autoimmune disease is diet.
 The food you put in your body can either work for, or against you, and when it works for you – magic happens.

 There are so many types of diets out there, many of which you will learn about in your autoimmune disease books, and I’ll bet they don’t include gluten and dairy (at the minimum), and require eliminating all processed/junk food.
 So that means there is no butter, milk, cheese, copious amounts of sugar, or flour to be had.

 But these diets don’t just take things away, they also ADD things (an important detail to remember).
 You get to add new and sometimes exotic foods like cassava flour, liver, bone broth, gelatin, and lots and lots of different vegetables.
 That’s where the cookbook comes in.